bharatkumarthapa/npsomething/README.md

 # Npsomething
 The basics of news which is not completed yet
-The news portal web page Using HTML, CSS, PHP
+The news portal web page Using HTML, CSS, Bootstrap, PHP